solven-eu/cleanthat/README.md

 ## Maven (Free)

+### Spotless `mvn` plugin (for pure `mvn` users)

+`mvn` integration is available through Spotless: https://github.com/diffplug/spotless/tree/main/plugin-maven#cleanthat

+One can then clean its codebase with `mvn spotless:apply`

+### Cleanthat `mvn` plugin (for GitHub App users)

 See README: https://github.com/solven-eu/cleanthat/tree/master/maven

+Features :

+- Apply full refactoring as it would be executed by the Github App, based on `.cleanthat` configuration
+- Generate automatically an optimal Eclipse stylesheet based on your code-case

+One liner (even without a `pom.xml`):

+    mvn io.github.solven-eu.cleanthat:cleanthat-maven-plugin:cleanthat

 ## Gradle (Free)

-Pending for Spotless integration: https://github.com/diffplug/spotless/tree/main/plugin-gradle
+`gradle` integration is available through Spotless: https://github.com/diffplug/spotless/tree/main/plugin-gradle#cleanthat

 ## Github (Free+Paid)

-If your repository is hosted on Github.com, get zero-configuration cleaning with our [Github App](https://github.com/marketplace/cleanthat/)
+If your repository is hosted by Github.com, get zero-configuration cleaning with our [Github App](https://github.com/marketplace/cleanthat/)

 It can configured through a `/.cleanthat/cleanthat.yaml` file at the root of the repository (e.g. [https://github.com/solven-eu/cleanthat/blob/master/.cleanthat/cleanthat.yaml](https://github.com/solven-eu/cleanthat/blob/master/.cleanthat/cleanthat.yaml)).